-All psychotherapists, including analysts, go through varied educational and licensing programs according to their degree type.
-Analysts are licensed psychotherapists who have chosen to undergo a rigorous training beyond the requirements of licensure.
-This process involves extensive education in Jungian theory and practice including group process and case seminar, years of case consultation, and many years of personal analysis.
-The purpose of this extensive process is to cultivate and broaden a practitioner’s consciousness of self and to foster an increased depth of therapeutic capacity.
+All psychotherapists, including analysts, go through varied educational and licensing programs according to the type of their degree.
+Analysts are licensed psychotherapists who have chosen to undergo extensive training beyond the requirements of licensure.
+The goal of training is to cultivate and broaden a practitioner’s consciousness of self and to foster an increased depth of therapeutic capacity.

-Ours is a post-license program.
-It presupposes a thorough knowledge of and substantial experience in the general field of psychotherapy.
-We only consider applicants who have a license from the State of California to practice psychotherapy and who are already experienced psychotherapists.
+We welcome applicants who have a license from the State of California to practice psychotherapy and who have substantial experience in the field of psychotherapy.
 This includes psychiatrists who have completed a psychiatric residency (through PGY IV), Licensed Psychologists (PhD/PsyD), Marriage and Family Therapists (MFT), Clinical Social Workers (LCSW), and Registered Nurses who are certified nurse specialists with a master’s degree in mental health nursing (CNS).
-In apition, applicants must have at least 150 hours of personal therapy with a certified Jungian analyst who is a member of the International Association for Analytical Psychology (IAAP).
+In addition, applicants must have at least 100 hours of personal therapy with a certified Jungian analyst who is a member of the International Association for Analytical Psychology (IAAP).

 How long does the San Francisco training program last?

 All candidates attend four years of weekly seminars, but after that the timeline for completion of training is highly individual.
 Our training is based on personal development rather than the standard academic model of achievement, so the program is designed for candidates to monitor their own emerging sense of readiness and to progress through training at a pace that suits their individual needs.